Jermaphobias/jermaphobias.github.io/README.md

 ---
 That's it!
 You have successfully deployed your website to GitHub Pages.
 You should see your built website live on GitHub Pages!

-That's all, if I explained something wrong or you need help, DM me via Fiverr!